Java (embedded)

 instance will start when the application starts and shuts down when the

 application closes.
-You will need to close CairoEngine
+You will need to close CairoEngine gracefully when the

 application stops.